knochenhans/modarchive-random-player/Readme.md

 ![grafik](https://github.com/user-attachments/assets/08d67a9b-7e61-4688-b349-0bb50951f84b)

-A simple music player application using `libopenmpt` and `libuade` to play random module files from The Mod Archive.
+A simple music player application using `libopenmpt` and `libuade` to play random module files from [The Mod Archive](https://modarchive.org).
 This application is built with Python and PySide6 for the GUI, and uses `pyaudio` for audio playback.
 It chooses the best player based on the module type.

-This is using [libopenmpt_py](https://github.com/shroom00/libopenmpt_py) to interface with `libopenmpt`.
+Uses [libopenmpt_py](https://github.com/shroom00/libopenmpt_py) to interface with `libopenmpt` via Python.

 Only tested under Linux for now.